The Lov\'asz conjecture holds for moderately dense Cayley graphs: Preliminaries

 \begin{theorem}[\cite{christoph2025cycle}] Every $n$-vertex $d$-regular (directed) graph has a spanning linear forest with $O(n\log d/d)$ (directed) paths that can be found in polynomial time. \end{theorem}

-Although~\cite{christoph2025new} gives an improved bound that removes the logarithmic factor in the above theorem, the result in~\cite{christoph2025cycle} works for directed graphs and is algorithmic as well, which is particularly important for our applications.
-More precisely, we will need the following lemma.
+Compared to the bound given above, \cite{christoph2025new} gives a sharper bound that removes the logarithmic factor, but the result from~\cite{christoph2025cycle} works for directed graphs and is algorithmic as well.
+The following corollary of the above result will be convenient for our application.

-\begin{lemma} Let $G$ be an $n$-vertex $d\pm d'$ regular (directed) graph where $d'\leq d$.
+\begin{lemma} Let $G$ be an $n$-vertex $(d\pm d')$-regular (directed) graph where $d'\leq d$.
 Then, $G$ has a spanning linear forest with $O(\frac{n\log d}{d}+\frac{nd'}{d})$ (directed) paths. \end{lemma} \begin{proof} We prove the result in the directed case (undirected graphs may be viewed as directed graphs where every edge points in both directions).
 We wish to construct some regular digraph $G'$ for which $G$ is an induced subgraph of $G'$.
 If $G'$ does not have too many more vertices than $G$, a spanning linear forest of $G'$ with $k$ paths then implies the existence of a spanning linear forest of $G$ with $k+\ell$ paths, where $\ell=|V(G')\setminus V(G)|$.
 As $G$ is $(d\pm d')$-regular, $G$ is an induced subgraph of some digraph $G'$ which is $(d+d')$-regular whilst containing only $O(nd'/d)$ more vertices than $G$ (this is a corollary of the main result of~\cite{gorska2009inducing}, and the undirected version of such a statement goes back to classical work of Erd\H{o}s and Kelly~\cite{erdos1963minimal}).
 Using Theorem~\ref{thm:magnant-martin} we get a partition of $G'$ into at most paths (using $d'\leq d$).
 Deleting all vertices in $V(G')\setminus V(G)$, we obtain a spanning path forest of $G$ of the desired form. \end{proof}